3mdeb/news-and-ideas/blog/content/post/2020-03-24-trenchboot-nlnet-introduction.md

 Our company activity is to provide secure firmware and embedded systems to our customers.
 Our strategy is to use, contribute and spread open source solutions as much as possible.
-Factor, motivating to further work and showing the legitimacy of the adopted philosophy, is feedback in the form of satisfied customers, community and incoming foundations.
+Factor, motivating to further work and showing the legitimacy of the adopted philosophy, is a great community response.
+Big kudos to Marek Marczykowski-Górecki (QubesOS) and Thierry Laurion (Insurgo) who encouraged us to apply for NLnet founds.

 We are glad to inform, that we have received a grant from  **NLnet Foundation** for *Open Source DRTM implementation with TrenchBoot for AMD processors*